Quick search by citation:

 References in Text

 This chapter, referred to in subsecs. (c)(1), (d), and (f), was in the original “this Act”, meaning Pub.
 L. 87–510, June 28, 1962, 76 Stat.
-121, as amended, known as the Migration and Refugee Assistance Act of 1962, which enacted this chapter, amended section 1404 of Title 8, Aliens and Nationality, repealed sections 1925(a), (c), (d), and 1951(c) of this title, enacted a provision set out as a note under this section, and amended a provision set out as a note under section 1182 of Title 8.
+121, known as the Migration and Refugee Assistance Act of 1962, which enacted this chapter, amended section 1404 of Title 8, Aliens and Nationality, repealed sections 1925(a), (c), (d), and 1951(c) of this title, enacted a provision set out as a note under this section, and amended a provision set out as a note under section 1182 of Title 8.
 For complete classification of this Act to the Code, see Short Title note set out below and Tables.

 The Foreign Assistance Act of 1961, as amended, referred to in subsec. (e), is Pub.
 L. 87–195, Sept.
 4, 1961, 75 Stat.
 424, which is classified principally to chapter 32 (§ 2151 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under section 2151 of this title and Tables.